Plantain

 Contraindications

-• Known allergy to Plantaginaceae family plants
+• Known allergy to plants in the Plantaginaceae family

 Drug Interactions